-This document also uses various terms defined in [I-D.ietf-teep-architecture], including Trusted Execution Environment (TEE), Trusted Application (TA), Trusted Application Manager (TAM), TEEP Agent, and TEEP Broker, and Rich Execution Environment (REE).
+This document also uses various terms defined in [I-D.ietf-teep-architecture], including Trusted Execution Environment (TEE), Trusted Application (TA), Trusted Application Manager (TAM), TEEP Agent, TEEP Broker, and Rich Execution Environment (REE).

-3. TEEP Broker Models
+3. TEEP Broker

 Section 6 of the TEEP architecture [I-D.ietf-teep-architecture] defines a TEEP "Broker" as being a component on the device, but outside the TEE, that facilitates communication with a TAM.
-As depicted in Figure 2, there are multiple ways in which this can be implemented, with more or fewer layers being inside the TEE.
-For example, in model A, the model with the smallest TEE footprint, only the TEEP implementation is inside the TEE, whereas the TEEP/HTTP implementation is in the TEEP Broker outside the TEE.
+That document further explains that the protocol layer at which the TEEP broker operates may vary by implementation, and it depicts several exemplary models.
+An implementation is free to choose any of these models, although model A is the one we will use in our examples.